BLUE-Flowing/Peptide2Mol/README.md

 ## Dataset

-To train the main Peptide2Mol model, you can download either the processed or original data from Zenodo.
+To train the main Peptide2Mol model, download either the processed or original data from Zenodo.

-- If you have the raw data in the `raw_data` folder, you can convert it into the necessary `.pt` format by running:
+- If you have raw data in the `raw_data` folder, convert it into the required `.pt` format by running:
   ```bash
   python ./notebooks/deal_with_mol_5A.py ./raw_data/final_csv_goodH.csv ./raw_data/sdf ./data_all5.pt
   ```